LGBTQ people in prison: Housing

+Gender-affirming care

+In February 2026, the Federal Bureau of Prisons adopted a new policy limiting access to gender-affirming care for incarcerated transgender individuals.
+The policy prohibits gender-affirming surgeries, bars new hormone prescriptions for gender dysphoria, and requires individuals currently receiving hormone therapy to taper off treatment, with limited adjustments for severe withdrawal effects.
+It also restricts access to clothing and commissary items associated with a person's gender identity.
+Under the policy, treatment for gender dysphoria will primarily consist of psychotherapy and psychiatric medications.
+The changes align with a prior executive order directing that federal funds not be used for medical procedures or treatments intended to align an inmate's appearance with that of the opposite sex.

 Vietnam

 In 2015, the National Assembly of Vietnam passed a law which allows transgender people who have undergone sex reassignment surgery to register under their preferred gender.
 Further discussion on the treatment of LGBTQ+ people has been initiated in many later meetings of the National Assembly, in which representatives suggested that homosexual and transgender inmates be placed in different places than others.
 These suggestions were written into law in the 2019 Criminal Code of Vietnam, which went into effect on January 1, 2020.
 Many attorneys and advocacy groups have praised this as a new step towards ensuring the rights of Vietnamese trans people, while others point out that the law needs amendments that clearly define what these separate areas are like.

 According to the new Criminal Code, beside groups like minors, foreigners, and mothers who carry their children of under 36 months into jail along with them, "inmates that are homosexual, transgender or people of unidentified gender can be imprisoned separately."
 Due to the lack of coverage regarding non-binary people in Vietnam, the phrase "people of unidentified gender" is best understood as trans men or trans women who have not undergone sex reassignment surgery, while "transgender" refers to those who have.